homebridge/homebridge-config-ui-x/.github/SECURITY.md

 `homebridge-config-ui-x`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the maintainer at dev@oz.nu
+Report security bugs by emailing the maintainer at [mail](mailto:bwp91@icloud.com,northern.man1@gmail.com,homebridge-security@andi-bauer.com,dev@oz.nu?subject=%5BHB-SECURITY%5D).

 The maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 48 hours indicating the next steps in handling